-The Future of Hydraulic Oil Cleanliness Monitoring
+The Future of Hydraulic Oil Cleanliness Monitoring#

-Why Traditional Methods Fall Short
+Why Traditional Methods Fall Short#

-Light obscuration particle counting (calibrated to ISO 11171) has long been the default method for hydraulic oil contamination monitoring.
-However, it has several shortcomings:
+Light obscuration particle counting (calibrated to ISO 11171)

 • Inability to Differentiate Contaminants – Light blockage methods only count particles but cannot determine if they are metal debris, fibers, water droplets, or gels.